 The IRC is focused on three broad areas, 'Science and Religion in a CEE Context', 'Reason and Faith' and 'Persons, Mind and Cosmos'.
-Illustrative lists of questions falling under these areas are available above and on the IRC website, but applicants should be no means feel obliged to choose one of these questions: creative applications are encouraged.
-Projects may approach topics from the perspective of a particular religious tradition, but do not need to do so.
+Illustrative lists of questions falling under these areas are available above and on the IRC website, but applicants should by no means feel obliged to choose one of these questions: creative applications are encouraged.
+Projects may approach topics within a particular religious tradition, but do not need to do so.
 Favourable consideration will be given to clear, focused research topics and questions, with the potential for broader implications.